sgaudart/reporting_rrd/README.md

   - rrdtool

 ## Options
-option --hostfile and --service are compulsory, others are optional. <br>
+option --hostfile or --hostgroup, and --service are compulsory, others are optional. <br>
 option --timerange allows to calculate average values during the Working Hours. <br>
 If no options --start or --end, the last mounth is used as the default time range.